Brooklyn is the most heavily populated borough in New York City with more than 2.6 million residents.

 It’s important to note that regardless of where in NYC you are fighting tickets or what type of violations may be on your record, accumulating 11 or more points in any 18 month period can lead to a suspension.
 There are many different ways a license or privilege can be suspended–too many points is just one of them.

 Many tickets are issued in Brooklyn and points and penalties can add up quickly.
-Generally, it’s a good idea to at least briefly consult with a traffic attorney if you have any questions about any summonses.
+Generally, it’s a good idea to at least briefly consult with a Brooklyn traffic ticket attorney if you have any questions about any summonses.

 The City of New York will be behind the issuance of an incredibly large volume of traffic tickets every year.
 The Traffic Violations Bureau (TVB) is NYS agency that is part of the DMV and is responsible for adjudicating traffic violation charges throughout NYC.

 When you are issued a ticket in NYC, the first thing to know is that you’re given 15 days to respond.
 It’s not necessarily a very “hard” deadline but you’ll want to decide how you’re handling the case much sooner than later.

 Whether you choose to fight the ticket by pleading not guilty or decide to accept it and plead guilty, you can make your intentions known via the TVB online portal or via mail.
 We’ll always recommend using the portal so there’s no delay and there’s confirmation of the transaction.
-We also recommend speaking to one of our attorneys as soon as possible before you make your decision, especially if you are tempted to enter a guilty plea and just pay the ticket.
+We also recommend speaking to an Brooklyn traffic ticket attorney as soon as possible before you make your decision, especially if you are tempted to enter a guilty plea and just pay the ticket.

 If you choose to plead not guilty, you will be issued a court date and assigned to a particular TVB office, typically the one closest to where you received the citation.